LasTesis: Ideology

 The central idea to LASTESIS is resistance through experience, through the individual body becoming part of a collective body.
 Even though they delve into difficult and horrifying subjects (political and sexual violence, femicides, street harassment), they believe in the importance of celebration and fun as an integral component to resistance, that it is a communal effort that is important to enjoy, to have fun together, and to preserve this atmosphere of joy and party because they are resisting together through their bodies, stating "our bodies are territories of oppressions and institutional forms of violence, which of course affect us in different ways.
 But they are also the primary foundations of a collective body that resists.

 Members of the LASTESIS collective explain:

 This format of resistance may have had concrete structural impact when on 4 March 2020 both houses of the Chilean congress passed a constitutional reform establishing gender parity for conventional delegates elections.
 The debate in the Chilean Congress on gender parity reform coincided with the worldwide phenomenon of LASTESIS and their powerful performance “A Rapist in Your Way” (Un violador en tu camino).

 On 28 May 2020, LASTESIS performed and published a manifesto against global police violence, co-authored with Pussy Riot.
 The manifesto was translated into English was a collaboration between Moira Santoro (a Mexico-based member of Pussy Riot) and the members of LASTESIS.
 The two groups, represented by five masked women in the video, “call on the compañeras, the comrades because as a comandante in the Sierra Maestra once said, a compañero is someone whose lips tremble with rage in the face of injustice committed anywhere on earth” in minutes 6:05–6:20.
 In her essay titled Anyone Can be Pussy Riot, Jessica Gokberg explains that the groups are arguing that “transnationally collaborative governments are taking advantage of the enforced confinement during the global pandemic to escalate police brutality, army invasions, and the stripping of civil rights.
 They call on their global audience to take the blatant exertion of militarized government power as a ‘historic moment to set it all on fire’” in minute 4:13 of the video.

 In 2021, the collective published Quemar el Miedo (Set Fear on Fire) in print, and in it they outline a queerfeminist and decolonial critique of patriarchal violence based on the unique Latin American experiences of women and gender dissident persons, and in which they declare bodies and performance as the central means of transnational resistance.
+The book was translated into German (2021, S. Fisher), Italian (2022, Capvolte) and English (2023, Verso books).